 - Bette Davis, Vivien Leigh, and Maya Angelou are credited as being among her idols.

-- Staunton was offered a small recurring role on the 2004 hit show Desperate Housewives.
+- Imelda was offered a small recurring role on the 2004 hit show Desperate Housewives.

 - Her mother mastered the fiddle and could pick up almost any tune despite being unable to read music.

 Connect with Imelda

 London W1W 8PA

 BBC Breakfast Interview With Imelda Staunton - CranfordBBC Breakfast Interview With Imelda Staunton about Cranford